A literature review serves several purposes:

 Searching for relevant studies is arguably the most important aspect of the literature review.

 Start by identifying keywords and phrases related to the topic and use them to search academic journals and databases (Google Scholar, BASE, PubMed, etc.).
-For our example, the initial search terms are "Piper methysticum anxiety" or "Piper methysticum anxiolytic", although these may change over time.
-For instance, kavalactones are the primary active ingredient in kava, so we may also search for "kavalactones anxiety".
+For our example, you might start with "the effects of urbanization on bird migration", but after researching the field, discover that other terms like "avian migration" and "avian populations" are more commonly used.

 Evaluate the relevance and quality of the sources found by reading abstracts of the most relevant articles.
 Additionally, consider the publication venue, year of publication and other salient measures to identify the reliability and relevance of the source.